nongfenqi/nexus3-rundeck-plugin/README.md

 The following script allows you to run a Docker with Nexus 3 with nexus3-rundeck-plugin installed.

+-  chmod 700 run_docker.sh
 - ./run_docker.sh

+Nexus 3 will be running on http://localhost:8081/

 The script build the plugin using a Docker image, as is explained in [Using a Docker](using-a-docker) section.
 Using the compiled jar will build the Dockerfile and run a container with Nexus 3 with nexus3-rundeck-plugin installed.